AdobeDocs/dynamic-media-classic.en/help/using/new-ui-2020.md

     +++

 1. (Optional) Preview the video before publishing to ensure the captions and audio work as expected.
-See [Preview a video that has multiple captions and audio tracks](#preview-video-audio-subtitle)
+See [Preview a video that has multiple captions and audio tracks].

 >[!MORELIKETHIS]
 >